mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 and match patterns
 in a very concise way.
-This conciseness often gives regular expressions a bad reputation of being impossible to understand.
+This conciseness often gives regular expressions a bad reputation of being difficult to understand.
 When used carefully though,
 they can be a great tool
 for a job.